TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 .. tip::

    You can use the tool https://capitalizemytitle.com/ to check the title.
-Choose "Default" and "Title Case" for correct spelling in title.
+Choose "AP" and "Title Case" for correct spelling in title.
 The result may slightly deviate from our rules for the exceptions (e.g. TYPO3).